Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 The model is simple: for every Ruby Cup you purchase, a girl in need receives one.
 The cause impacts multiple dimensions of the lives of those women and communities and that impact needs to be shared so that more people believe in its importance.
 The company chooses an Annual Impact Report where they share the social and environmental impact their supporters have been part of during the year.
 In that manner, they create a community celebrating success and making the world a little bit better.

-Even though we are discussing your web presence tactics, it is worth to mention that a huge part of generating awareness happens offline.
-When those offline events are webcasted, you are truly on the right track.
+Even though we are discussing your web presence tactics, it is worth mentioning that a huge part of generating awareness happens offline.
+When those offline events are web-casted, you are truly on the right track.
 That can include conferences, seminars, talks, interviews, meetings, etc. All of these promote the cause to a completely new extent – the physical one.
-Seeing actual passionate people is the driving force of spreading hope and entrepreneurship.
+Seeing actual passionate people is the driving force in spreading hope and entrepreneurship.

 What you can do is take an active part in different panel discussions, conferences, and seminars connected to social activities and change-making.
 They “keep the fire burning” by providing a platform for exchanging ideas and plans.
 Organizing and taking part in events like those are the engine of the pursuit.